ckouder/the-econ-book/data/microeconomics.md

  - The study of how households and firms make choices, how they interact in markets, and how the government attempts to influence their choices.

 **Entrepreneur**
  - Someone who operates a business and decides what goods and service to produce and how to produce them.
 An entrepreneur starting a new business puts his or her own funds atrisk.
-If an entrepreneur is wrong about what consumers want or about the best way to produce goods and services, the entrepreneur’s funds can be lost.
+If an entrepreneur is wrong about what consumers want or about the best way to produce goods and services, the entrepreneur's funds can be lost.

 **Innovation**
  - The practical application of an invention.